-This article delves into the complexities surrounding a $2 million retirement.
-It examines the percentage of retirees who actually reach this milestone and explores whether this amount is truly enough to retire comfortably.
+This article dives into the complexities surrounding a $2 million retirement.
+We examine the percentage of retirees who actually reach this milestone and explores whether this amount is truly enough to retire comfortably.
 Additionally, it discusses strategies to accumulate $2 million for retirement and considers how factors like inflation, lifestyle choices, and healthcare costs can impact retirement savings.
-By the end, readers will have a clearer understanding of what it takes to retire with $2 million and whether this goal aligns with their personal retirement plans.

 The dream of retiring with $2 million is a reality for only a small percentage of Americans.
 According to estimates based on the Federal Reserve Survey of Consumer Finances, a mere 3.2% of retirees have over $1 million in their retirement accounts.
 The number of those with $2 million or more is even smaller, falling somewhere between this 3.2% and the 0.1% who have $5 million or more saved.